 First, the Agency Admin will need to go into their ‘Agency’ tab.
 In ‘Your Agents’ table, there is a new column called ‘Override NPN’.

 How do my downline agents use the NPN Override?

 After the ‘Override NPN’ checkbox has been clicked by the Agency Admin, the Override Agent will see a new dropdown at the end of every application.
 This will contain a list of the Writing Agent's own NPN, along with the NPNs of any Override Agents you have selected.

-How do I use the NPN Override feature to restrict downline agents to using only the Override NPN?
+How do I restrict downline agents to using ONLY the Override NPN(s) that I select?

 How does NPN Overrides work with referrals?